Bali’s Sacred Day of Silence

 Ngembak Geni

+Balinese families visit each other to reconcile and strengthen relationships.
 Many return to temples to pray and give thanks.

 Nyepi FAQ

 Yes - each village organizes its own Ogoh-Ogoh parade and ceremonies, meaning every region expresses Nyepi slightly differently.
+Some areas are more elaborate with larger statues and grand processions, while smaller villages maintain intimate, community-focused rituals.

 This diversity is part of Bali’s living cultural landscape - something we are proud to share through our local guides.